 This Fantagraphics Studio Edition illuminates Jaime’s distinctive artistic process.
 Collected here is nearly 200 pages of raw, unretouched original art comprising complete stories, selected from among his most critically acclaimed, including “Chester Square,” “In the Valley of the Polar Bears,” and “Wigwam Bam.”
-The state of the art reproduction captures every nuance of the artist’s virtuosic pen lines.
+The state-of-the-art reproduction captures every nuance of the artist’s virtuosic pen lines.
 This is truly the closest one can get to sitting next to the artist as he draws and watching the comics pages take shape.

 The Studio Edition also features a new interview with Hernandez, conducted by Fantagraphics publisher Gary Groth, that explores the artist’s inspiration and the formal elements of his craft.
-Plus, over thirty pages of never-before-published material in various stages of completion that reveal the lively, penciled underdrawing behind each gorgeously inked panel.
+Plus, over thirty pages of never-before-published material in various stages of completion that reveal the lively, pencilled underdrawing behind each gorgeously inked panel.

 - Fantagraphics, November 08, 2017

 - 13.5″ x 17.25″, 194 pages